publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch146/m__us_usc_t10_s2461.md

 >         “(2) an assessment of the impact of outsourcing air refueling on the Air Force’s flying hour program and aircrew training; and

->         “(3) any other data that the Secretary determines is appropriate for evaluating the performance of the commercial air refueling providers participating in the pilot program.
+>         “(3) any other data that the Secretary determines is appropriate for evaluating the performance of the commercial air refueling providers participating in the pilot program.”

->     “(d)  __Comptroller General Review__  __.—__

->     The Comptroller General shall submit to the congressional defense committees \[Committees on Armed Services and Appropriations of the Senate and the House of Representatives\]—

->         “(1) an annual review of the conduct of the pilot program under this section and any recommendations of the Comptroller General for improving the program; and

->         “(2) not later than 90 days after the completion of the pilot program, a final assessment of the results of the pilot program and the recommendations of the Comptroller General for whether the Secretary of the Air Force should continue to utilize fee-for-service air refueling.”

  __Inapplicability of Subsection (a)(1)(E) to Best-Value Source Selection Pilot Program__